letientai299/learn-linux/readme.md

 I choose [doctest](https://github.com/onqtam/doctest) due to its fast compilation.
 At first, I want this repo to be pure C, but it's very hard to find and setting up a convenient workflow with those C testing frameworks I found, so I have to escape to C++.

-Main code will be in C, but test code is C++.
+Main code will be in C, but test code is C++, thus lib code need to be recompiled using a C++ compiler.
+This unfortunately leads to some compiler warning for treating C as C++.